-Several people have asked me about my work at JD.com during 2017-2019, when I was on leave from Stanford.
-This page describes some of my work and the research that came out of this time.
-I worked in JD’s Silicon Valley office as Chief Scientist for Business Strategy.
-I am currently affiliated with JD’s Intelligent Ads Group.
+Several people have asked me about my work at JD.com.
+This page describes some of my work and the research that came out of this work.
+During 2017-2019, I was on leave from Stanford and worked in JD’s Silicon Valley office as Chief Scientist for Business Strategy and afterward was affiliated with JD’s Intelligent Ads Group (2019-2021).

-JD.com is China’s second largest ecommerce company.
-JD’s 2019 revenues of USD 82.9B makes it China’s largest internet company by revenue: see here for more facts about the company.
+JD.com is China’s second largest e-commerce company.
+JD’s 2020 revenues of USD 114.3B makes it China’s largest internet company by revenue: see here for more facts about the company.

 My role was focused on using marketing science and applied econometrics to drive growth for JD and its partner brands in China, leveraging JD’s data assets and AI-driven technology platform.
 This article describes at a high level some of the goals of the broad effort: https://finance.sina.cn/2018-10-18/detail-ifxeuwws5653433.d.html (translation required).
 See here and here for some broad overviews of the JD Marketing 360 platform.